-Some portable LED projectors come with a bag for carrying and to protect the equipment, useful if you plan to take the projector with you often.
-It’s also a handy and safe way to store the projector when it’s not in use and keep all the cords and accessories with it.
+Some portable LED projectors come with a bag for carrying and protecting the equipment, which is useful if you plan to take the projector with you often.
+This is also a handy and safe way to store the projector when it’s not in use and keep all the cords and accessories with it.

 More expensive portable LED projectors enable you to connect wirelessly, either through WiFi or Bluetooth.
 This adds convenience, allowing you to cast from a smartphone or tablet and connect to a portable speaker without lots of cables.
 Look for this option if you plan to take your projector when camping.

 Some portable LED projectors come with a remote control; however, batteries are likely not included.

 Bluetooth speaker: Bose Soundlink Resolve